Search This Blog

 Brass 28mm disc in nice non-dug condition.

-Served 3 years 9 months, 1 year on this in hospital
+Served 3 years 9 months, 1 year of this in hospital

 Born Bath NY, printer by occupation, stood 5’ 7 ½”, light complexion, brown hair, grey eyes